H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: The radial derivative controls the function in up to the boundary

 \section{The radial derivative controls the function in $L^{1}$ up to the boundary}

-In this section we establish our main result, Theorem \ref{thm:3bdry}.
-This will be much more delicate than the interior case of Theorem~\ref{thm:3}, which holds assuming only that the function~$u$ is superharmonic.
-Instead, in the boundary setting, superharmonicity is not enough for the theorem to hold, as the following remark shows.
+In this section we establish Proposition \ref{prop:3bdry}.
+This will be much more delicate than the interior case of Proposition~\ref{prop:3}, which holds assuming only that the function~$u$ is superharmonic.
+Instead, in the boundary setting, superharmonicity is not enough for the proposition to hold, as the following remark shows.
 Hence, within the proof we will need to use the semilinear equation satisfied by $u$ and, in fact, also the stability of $u$.

-\begin{remark} For $n\ge 2$, the estimate \eqref{introbdryradial} of Theorem \ref{thm:3bdry}, controlling the function in~$L^1$ in a half-annulus by its radial derivative in $L^1$ (or even in $L^\infty$), also in a half-annulus, cannot not hold within the class of nonnegative superharmonic functions which are smooth in $\overline{\R^n_+}$ and vanish on $\partial \R^n_+$.
+\begin{remark} For $n\ge 2$, the estimate \eqref{introbdryradial} of Proposition \ref{prop:3bdry}, controlling the function in~$L^1$ in a half-annulus by its radial derivative in $L^1$ (or even in $L^\infty$), also in a half-annulus, cannot not hold within the class of nonnegative superharmonic functions which are smooth in $\overline{\R^n_+}$ and vanish on $\partial \R^n_+$.

 Indeed, for $\delta \in (0,1)$, consider

 The function $u^\delta$ is nonnegative and smooth in $\overline{\R^n_+}$, vanishes on $\{x_n=0\}$, and, as a simple computation shows,\footnote{One may start from $\Delta u^\delta = x_n \Delta \varphi + 2 \varphi_{x_n}$, where $\varphi=(|x|^2+ 2\delta x_n+\delta^2)^{-1/2}$.} is superharmonic in~$\R^n_+$ for $n\geq 2$.
 At the same time, in the half-annulus it satisfies